-93% of site visitors do not return to a website
+93% of website visitors do not return

-What is a remarketing?
+What is remarketing?

 How does it work?